 It was during the transition years of the late 1930s into the early 1940s that the site became known as a place where gymnasts, stunt people, wrestlers, acrobats and circus performers and weightlifters could all be seen on any given weekend … and hence the evolution of the site earning the fame and allure as the world’s “Muscle Beach.”

-No beach in any other location of the nation, nor any other continent on the planet was as distinctly associated with the best bodies and athletes on the planet.
+No beach in any other location of the nation, nor any other continent on the planet was as distinctly associated with the best bodies and athletes in the world.
 It is not that there were no other beaches with gymnasts, acrobats and weightlifters — just that no beach area had ever developed the fame or become such an authentic and inevitable “destination” for talented athletes as the one and only “Muscle Beach” of Santa Monica.

 It is notable that for anyone who grew up in the area, hearing another nickname for a section of the Los Angeles beachfront coastline was nothing new.
 There was “Brain Beach” north of the Pier where a contingent of students from U.C.L.A. were known to go, as well as a range of similar nicknames both north and south of the beach “park” that earned the singular celebrated fame as Muscle Beach.